brookchuang1111/brookchuang1111.github.io/_posts/2025-04-16-drinking-sym.md

 \frac{6-5 + 1}{6+1}\binom{6+5}{6} = 132.
 \end{align}$$

-**A Map from Strong to Weak**
+**A Map from Strong to Weak** <br />
 This sorcery would surely resurrect another witch burning!
-But just as it seems, the reason why the ballot theorem has such a nice closed form solution is because of its inherent bijection with constrained lattice paths.
+But just as it seems, the reason why the Ballot theorem has such a nice closed form solution is because of its inherent bijection with constrained lattice paths.

 By adding the additional $\mathcal{A}$ vote we added a buffer such that:
 - Every strict path from $(0,0) \rightarrow (a+1, b)$ with $\mathcal{A} > \mathcal{B}$ starts with A being ahead